Skip to content

 • Desktop/Console: 1024x1024 or 2048x2048

-• Font Size: Generate the font at the size it will be most commonly displayed.
+• Font Size: Generate the font at the size you plan to display it most often.

 • Sharpness Control: